keepforever/a-prisma2/README.md

 }
 ```

-2. One your PostgreSQL backend is up and running, you need to create the tables.
+2. Once your PostgreSQL backend is up and running, you need to create the tables.
 This is facilitated by the `prisma2 cli`

 -   instantiate your migration:

 ```sh
 prisma2 lift save --name '<whatever_name>'
 ```

 -   run migration

 ```sh
 prisma2 lift save --name 'add-profile-model'
 ```

 Afterwards (and assuming a `success` message), if you were to connect to your database (for example with the popular [tableplus.io](https://tableplus.io/)), you should see the migration changes reflected in empty tables.

 # Fresh Start Protocol

 When you want to erase the data and data volume associated with the container you originally created run:

 ```sh
 # remove container
 docker rm <container_name>
 docker volume rm pgdata
 ```

 then, begin again at step 1 at the top.

 common cli commands